Who am I?

 #empowerment #liberty #nothingness #soul

 All I need is space, safety, to breathe, eat and clean water to get me through my days, living.
 My soul then finds its path, perhaps nothingness is what I need.
-Ceaseless, riding the race car on full speed, my engine will soon burn out.
-Eventually, I may find my life more empty than full with all that action that can do good or bad.
+Ceaseless, riding the race car on full speed, my engine eventually burns out.
+I may find my life more empty than full with all the action.
 One can only influence so much, but we have a choice and some control over what we do.
-Luckily, my awareness is vast, yet focused so I know where I am, which will take me where I shall be, happy and fulfilled.
+I work regularly on increasing my awareness so I know where I am.
+It is a dedication I assume will take me where I shall be happy and fulfilled.
+This awareness is about reconnecting with yourself, maintaining your integrity.

 Who am I?
 A locked in corpse without a soulThe Independent Human.